Set up agentless Real User Monitoring

 • With agentless monitoring, you need to manually insert the RUM JavaScript into each of your application's pages, which might be challenging.
 Dynatrace OneAgent handles the insertion of the RUM JavaScript for you.

-• Unless you use the JavaScript tag insertion option for agentless monitoring, the RUM JavaScript embedded into your application's pages is not automatically updated when you change your application monitoring settings.
+• Unless you use the JavaScript tag snippet format for agentless monitoring, the RUM JavaScript embedded into your application's pages is not automatically updated when you change your application monitoring settings.
 You'll have to update the code manually.

 For a list of technologies and servers that support automatic RUM JavaScript injection, see Technology support - Real User Monitoring - Web servers and applications.